 What is meclizine?

-It is possible, but not proven, that antihistamines in general may lower the amount of milk a woman makes.
-This might be more likely to occur if antihistamines are used in combination with an oral decongestant like pseudoephedrine (Sudafedâ), or if used before breastfeeding is fully established (when baby is first born).
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+It is possible, but not proven, that antihistamines may lower the amount of breastmilk a person makes.
+This might be more likely to happen if antihistamines are used together with an oral decongestant like pseudoephedrine (Sudafedâ), or if used before breastfeeding is fully established (when a baby is first born).
+Be sure to talk to your healthcare provider about all your breastfeeding questions.